 Whereas in an English will you will appoint an Executor to administer your estate, that is not so in a Spanish will as a matter of course.
 According to English law your entire legal estate vests in the Executor, who pays your debts, distributes any legacies, and then holds the residue on trust for the beneficiaries.

 In a Spanish will you may name an administrator, called an “albacea” in Spanish, who will be responsible for administering your estate, but who will not own the assets in any way at any time.
 The people in whom your estate will vest are your legatees (in Spanish “legatarios”), to whom you may leave a specific legacy, and your heirs (in Spanish “herederos”) who inherit the residue of your estate.
 If you do not appoint an administrator, then it will be your heirs in whom your Spanish assets vest and who will have the responsibility of distributing any legacies to legatees whom you appoint.

 Is it really necessary to make a Spanish will?

 You may receive advice that it is not strictly necessary to make a Spanish will, as your English will covers Spanish assets also.
 That is true, although a far more certain option is to make a Spanish will if you own any Spanish assets at all.

 It should be clear from the above that the differences between an English will and a Spanish will are sufficiently important for it to make sense to opt for making a Spanish will.
 It is not an expensive option and any expense that you incur in making a Spanish will will undoubtedly reduce the expenses that your beneficiaries incur when it comes to administering your Spanish estate.

 What should I do next if I want to make a Spanish will?

-If you own property in Spain and you would like to make a Spanish will to protect your assets, please contact us for a free initial consultation.
-You can contact us by email at email@example.com by telephone on 020 3478 1420 or by completing our contact form.
+If you own assets in Spain and you would like to make a Spanish will to protect your assets, please be in with contact us.
+You can contact us by email at firstname.lastname@example.org, by telephone on 020 3478 1420, or by completing our contact form.